Kineara/tarkov-api/README.md

 # Generate model attribute lists
 ## Returns a list of attributes for each model in lib/tasks/attribute_templates

+rake build_associations
+# Connect Weapons to WeaponMods through join tables
+## If unable to automatically build the association, error info will be output to lib/tasks/build_associations/errors.log
 ```

 ## Updating the database